lewiskirori/E-GIFT-SHOPPER-SYSTEM/README.md

 # E-GIFT-SHOPPER-SYSTEM

-This system has been developed to realize necessities of customers regarding online gift purchases.
+This system has been developed to realize client needs regarding online gift purchases.
 It manages all information about gift-shopping, customers and payment modules.

 ## Problem Statement